Hashini-Deshappriya/JMSListenerClient/event-receiver-master/README.md

     `mvn compile exec:java -Dexec.mainClass="com.chamila.sampleapp.EventReceiver"`

-5. Log in the WSO2 API Manager and do any action (Ex: create an application)
+5. Log in the WSO2 API Manager and do any action (Ex: create an API and publish)

 6. You will see a message on the console